What Is A Solid State Battery?

 Replacing the flammable liquid with a solid-state separator.

-The solid-state battery replaces the flammable liquid electrolyte and polymer separator used in traditional batteries with a solid-state electrolyte that acts as both ion conductor and separator.
+The battery solid state replaces the flammable liquid electrolyte and polymer separator used in traditional batteries with a solid-state electrolyte that acts as both ion conductor and separator.

 By eliminating liquid components, this solid-state separator significantly reduces leakage and thermal runaway risks.